-Fantasy Football: Starts, Sits, Sleepers and Risks for every game in Week 2
+Fantasy Football: Starts, sits, sleepers and risks for every game in Week 2

-Who are the non-obvious players you need the scoop on before finalizing your Week 2 lineup?
+Who should you start in Week 3?
+Who needs to be avoided?
 Dave Richard reveals what his research told him to help you optimize lineup decisions.

 Need Fantasy Football lineup advice?
 Talk to CBS Sports on your Google Assistant to get insights on the best sleepers and to help decide between players.
 Just start with, "Hey Google, talk to CBS Sports."